 We find that there was little in the way of media coverage signaling fear or concern about long term disruption of the supply chain.
 In the next graph, we can see the periods when disruptions were reported – the timeline shows companies facing shortages of parts and components – during October, November, and December of 2011.
-Again, here’s the live timeline, and click below to enlarge the image.

 The callouts on the timeline show select highlights, but you can see the breadth of the damage was by reviewing the table and side panel; the floods affected major global corporations from Apple to Toyota to Intel as well as local operations.
 While some companies faced a reduced supply of parts, others took the brunt of the storm by physically shutting down facilities or operations while floodwaters subsided and damage was repaired.
 The treemap below shows organizations that were forced to suspend operations:

 When the flooding subsided and life and business began returning to normal the biggest questions was how long would it take to recover.
 There answer varied by analyst, industry, and location, but below we can look at the forecasts for 2012 and 2013 made during the three months after the flooding (here’s a live view, but be patient as the dense visualization loads).

 Forecasts for the computer industry were wide ranging with some analysts expecting companies to be impacted only into the first quarter of 2012 while companies like HP reported in their earnings call that they would be affected by hard drive shortages until Q2 of 2012.
 Worst case scenarios had hardware providers experience adverse effects until into 2013 and semiconductor companies expecting revenues to be lower for a year.